 3. Castilla Termal, Monasterio de Valbuena – Castilla Y Leon

 Why can’t all wine hotels be like this?
 Located in an ancient Cistercian monastery built in the 12th century, Castilla Termal is ideally situated to explore the Ribera del Duero region, a land of powerful, structured red wines.
-Offering superlative accommodation, amenities, and cuisine in the most luxurious of surroundings, Castilla Termal is the ideal place to recharge your batteries after a busy day’s sightseeing and wine tasting.
-Each of the 79 bedrooms and suites is individually furnished and designed to an unparalleled standard; insanely comfortable beds, modern bathrooms, tasteful artwork and beautiful balconies.
+Offering superlative accommodation, amenities, and cuisine in the most luxurious surroundings, Castilla Termal is the ideal place to recharge your batteries after a busy day’s sightseeing and wine tasting.
+Each of the 79 bedrooms and suites is individually furnished and designed to an unparalleled standard; insanely comfortable beds, modern bathrooms, tasteful artwork, and beautiful balconies.
 An expansive pool and pampering spa await the weary, but we’re more excited about the Converso restaurant and its veritable treasure trove of rare vintages.
-Service through-out is professional, discreet and extremely courteous.
-It’s the obvious choice for a wine-themed, weekend break.
+Service throughout is professional, discreet, and extremely courteous.
+It’s the obvious choice for a wine-themed weekend break.

 More Info: Ribera del Duero Wine Tour

 4. Castilla Termal, Burgo de Osma – Castilla Y Leon